As we enter the acknowledgement of "Always Was, Always Will Be", Pearl Taylor reflects on Listening through Art and Acknowledgement of Country.

 This NAIDOC Week, we are calling you to listen.
 To listen to Aboriginal and Torres Strait Islander Christian Leaders.
-To listen to the land, acknowledging that it Always Was Always Will Be.
+To listen to the land, acknowledging that it Always Was, Always Will Be.
 And through this deep listening we invite you to connect, to acknowledge and to take action.

 NAIDOC Week is an annual celebration of Aboriginal and Torres Strait Islander peoples and cultures.
 It is an important time for all Australians to commemorate and recognise the contributions and achievements of Aboriginal and Torres Strait Islander peoples to these lands now called Australia.

-This year's NAIDOC Week theme is: Always Was Always Will Be.
+The 2020 NAIDOC Week theme is: Always Was Always Will Be.
 This theme is in reference to the continuing connection of Aboriginal and Torres Strait Islander peoples to these lands now called Australia since time immemorial to today and beyond.
 This connection involves caring for and stewarding the lands and waters, and is deeply cultural and spiritual.
 Always Was Always Will Be recognises the true history of this nation, not a history founded in colonisation that is only 250 years old.

 Read more about the history of NAIDOC Week here.